-Web data loss prevention, as well as other data security configurations, require separate installation of the Data Security Manager and other Data Security components.
-Before configuring Content Gateway to work with Websense data security, please see the deployment and installation information hosted in the Websense Technical Library.
+WebDLP, as well as extended Data Security configurations, require separate installation of TRITON - Data Security and other Data Security components.
+Before configuring Content Gateway to work with Data Security, see the deployment and installation information hosted in the Websense Technical Library.

-Content Gateway supports 2 methods of working with Websense Data Security:
+Content Gateway supports 2 methods of working with Data Security:

-- Using the Data Security policy engine located on-box with Content Gateway - Over ICAP using a Data Security policy engine located on a separate computer (intended for use with Data Security Suite versions 7.1 and earlier)
+- Using the Data Security components installed on-box with Content Gateway - Over ICAP using a Data Security components located on a separate host (intended for use with Data Security Suite versions 7.1 and earlier)

 Only one method can be used at a time.
-When one is configured the other is unavailable.

-How it works:
+How WebDLP works

 - 1. The proxy intercepts outbound content and provides that content to Data Security. - 2.
-Data Security analyzes the content to determine if the Web posting or FTP upload is allowed or blocked - The determination is based on the Data Security policy. - The disposition is communicated to the proxy. - Data Security logs the transaction.

-- 3. The proxy acts on the Data Security determination. - a.
-If the content is blocked, it is not transmitted to the remote host, and Data Security returns a block page to the sender. - b.
+Data Security analyzes the content to determine if the Web posting or FTP upload is allowed or blocked. - The determination is based on the Data Security policy. - The disposition is communicated to the proxy. - Data Security logs the transaction. - 3.
+The proxy acts on the Data Security determination. - a.
+If the content is blocked, it is not transmitted to the remote host and Data Security returns a block page to the sender. - b.
 If the content is allowed, it is forwarded to its destination.